Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: MD simulation of the model

-The peaks of $n(x,t)$ near the boundaries seem to be essentially the same phenomena as the particle adsorption at a hard wall reported in Ref.~\cite{Henderson1983,*Snook1978}.
-We can find from Fig.~\ref{2dmd_Nloc-t} that the profile $n(x,t)$ in the mixing process instantly reaches the steady profile compared with the mole fraction $x_A(x,t)$ in Fig.~\ref{2dmd_xAloc-t} and the temperature $T(x,t)$ in Fig.~\ref{2dmd_Tloc-t}.
-This result is assumed to hold in general for the theoretical analysis in Sec.~\ref{sec:theroy}.
+Figure~\ref{2dmd_Nloc-t} shows the time evolution of the number-density profiles of the particles $n(x,t)$.
+The peaks of $n(x,t)$ near the boundaries seem to be essentially the same phenomena as the particle adsorption at a hard wall reported in references~\cite{Henderson1983,Snook1978}.
+We can find from Figure~\ref{2dmd_Nloc-t} that the profile $n(x,t)$ in the mixing process instantly reaches the steady profile compared with the mole fraction $x_A(x,t)$ in Figure~\ref{2dmd_xAloc-t} and the temperature $T(x,t)$ in Figure~\ref{2dmd_Tloc-t}.
+This result is assumed to hold in general for the theoretical analysis in Section~\ref{sec:theroy}.

-In Fig.~\ref{2dmd_Jch-t}, we measured the heat currents $\dot{Q}_h(t)$ flowing from the system into the heat bath with $T_h$ and $\dot{Q}_c(t)$ flowing from the heat bath with $T_c$ into the system.
-We can see that $\dot{Q}_h(t)$ has a peak corresponding to the heat injection due to the external field in the separating process, and the thermal equilibrium state is realized at last.
+In Figure~\ref{2dmd_Jch-t}, we measured the heat currents $\dot{Q}_h(t)$ flowing from the system into the heat bath with $T_h$ and $\dot{Q}_c(t)$ flowing from the heat bath with $T_c$ into the system.
+Here, we calculated $\dot Q_\alpha$ by accumulating over the unit time the kinetic energy change ${m \over 2}(v_0^2 - v^2)$ at a particle collision with the thermalizing wall with $T_\alpha$ ($\alpha=h,c$), where $m$ is the mass of the particle and $v_0$ and $v$ are the velocities of the particle before and after the collision, respectively.
+We can see that $\dot{Q}_h(t)$ has a peak corresponding to the heat injection due to the external field in the separating process, and the thermal equilibrium state of the total system is realized at last.
 The peaks of $\dot{Q}_h(t)$ and $\dot{Q}_c(t)$ in the mixing process which have a similar profile imply that the heat flows from the cold heat bath with $T_c$ toward the hot heat bath with $T_h$ through the system.
 Therefore we can see that a heat pump due to the Dufour effect is realized.

 To confirm that our model is surely useful as a heat pump, we measured the cooling power $\overline{\dot{Q}}_c$ and the coefficient of performance (COP) $\epsilon$ defined as